 "Everybody who has been rating vehicle safety for years has a similar success story," Lund says.
 "The scores improve over time, and sometimes very quickly.
 This wouldn't happen over and over again if consumers weren't paying enough attention to the ratings to make automakers take notice."

 Real-world data complement tests

 Besides vehicle ratings based on controlled tests, information is available about the on-the-road safety experience of hundreds of passenger vehicles.
-For example, the Institute publishes death rates by vehicle make and model (see "Driver deaths by make and model," April 19, 2007).
+For example, the Institute publishes death rates by vehicle make and model (see Status Report special issue: driver death rates, April 19, 2007).
 The affiliated Highway Loss Data Institute compares vehicle loss experience under 6 insurance coverages, including 3 related to injuries.
 Both the insurance statistics and the death rates are adjusted for driver age and other factors that could influence the results.

 "This real-world information complements the crash test results.
 Each kind of information has its strengths," Lund explains.
 "The tests take the driver factor completely out of the comparisons among vehicles, focusing on design differences that influence safety.
 The real-world results are useful, too, because they indicate what's going on out on the road.
 The idea is to pick vehicles with good test results and good real-world experience, too."